RWS/xpp-api-docs/articles/intro.md

-# Welcome to the XPP API documentation.
+# Welcome to the XPP API documentation #

 Here you’ll find all the information you need to get started developing with the XPP API.